+Grow Boxes – do they work?
 Planting a garden in the drought filled water-starved wilds of suburbia can be a challenge.
-In Chicagoland, for instance, we have had a month of 95 degree Fahrenheit days and higher with nearly three months of drought.
-This week we saw 102 degrees.
-I stepped outside my front door and my eyelids melted onto my eyeballs and I had trouble blinking.
+In Chicagoland, for instance, we had hot temperatures of 95 degree Fahrenheit and higher with nearly three months of drought.
+I stepped outside my front door and my eyelids melted onto my eyeballs and I had trouble blinking when the temps got up to 102.
 I wish I were kidding.

 With this in mind, any genius planting solution which enables a gardener to water less is worth its weight in gold.
-I, however, am not big on gimmicks.
-I want the REAL DEAL.
-I want a drought tolerant planting solution that really works and that is so simple anyone could use it.
-I met Ken McDowell, a rep from The Garden Patch GrowBox company at P. Allen Smith’s #G2B12 event a few months ago.
+I, however, am not big on gimmicks and want the REAL DEAL.
+Just like you, I want a drought tolerant planting solution that really works and that is so simple anyone could use it.
+I met Ken McDowell, a rep from the company a while back.
 Ken sent out a few GrowBoxes to me saying how “miraculous” they were.
+(FYI – this was at no cost.)
 I laughed heartily and rolled my eyes in disbelief but agreed to give them a try.

 HOW TO PLANT A GROW BOX –